 - Nanashi no Game is about a killer 8-bit RPG.

 - Overlord: Raising Hell has Killer Pumpkins.

 - The VGA remake of Quest for Glory II has the Pizza Elemental as a Bonus Boss, a giant killer pizza.

 - A number of enemies in EarthBound could qualify for this trope: Killer hippies, road signs, fire hydrants, paintings, cars, cups of coffee, goats, Salvador Dali clocks....

 - It says something about the game that Insane Cultists are some of the more reasonable enemies therein.

-- Additionally, in the game's prequel MOTHER 1, the first enemy you face is a possessed lamp.
+- Additionally, in the game's prequel EarthBound Beginnings, the first enemy you face is a possessed lamp.